 How to make sure you pick the right size tent

 The Big Agnes Fly Creek UL1 is a great size for me — a 5’7, petite female.
 The design of this backpacking tent allows you to sit up comfortably at the tent’s tallest height, without compromising tent space.
+It’s one of the real stand-out features of the Big Agnes UL1 tent.

 Many hikers opt for the Big Agnes Copper Spur HV UL2 Tent because it’s designed for two people.
 While it is quite a lot roomier than the Fly Creek UL1, it also costs about $120 more.